leon4rd/test/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## Writing with a broken pencil is pointless.